quay/enhancements/enhancements/quota-layer-deduplication.md

 ## Summary

 Currently Quota creates totals by summing the manifest sizes at the repository and namespace level.
 This creates an issue where a single blob can by counted multiple times within the total.
 To get a more accurate count the individual blob sizes will need to be summed at the repository and namespace level.
-This can only be done by revising the Quota feature to sum these values in a scalable way.
-The proposal can be broken down into the following stages:
+The implementation can be broken down into the following areas of work:
+- Addition: Ensuring only unique blobs are counted to the namespace/repository totals
-- Calculate the sum of individual blobs at the namespace and repository level
+- Subtraction: Ensuring the deletion of only unique blobs are subtracted from the namespace/repository totals
-- Calculate the sum of "reclaimable" storage - storage that can be garbage collected
-- Display these values to the user in an intuitive way (via API and UI)
+- Backfill: Ensuring pre-existing unique blobs before the feature has been enabled are counted towards the namespace/repository totals
+- Reclaimable space: Calculating the estimated reclaimable space within a namespace/repository

 ## Motivation

-This allows users to place Quota's on the namespace and repository levels based on the actual usage of storage by Quay.
+This allows users to place Quota's on the namespace and repository sizes based on the actual usage of storage by Quay.

 ### Goals

 * Total storage usage at the repository and namespace levels that account for re-used blobs
 * Include blobs contained within manifest lists as a part of storage calculation
 * Ability to view the amount of storage that is reclaimable
-* Ability to run the feature at scale without issue
+* Ability to run the feature at scale

 ### Non-Goals